pawasagrwl/reddit-saved-items-viewer/api/README.md

 }
 ```

 ## Note

-Ensure you have the required permissions and adhere to Reddit's API usage rules and guidelines.
+This script includes interactive elements that require user input during execution.
+Make sure to run it in an environment that supports stdin, such as a command-line interface.
+Adhere to Reddit's API usage rules and guidelines to avoid any restrictions on your account.